ahmed-barakat333/LRI_MM_Pain/1_Transcriptomic_analysis/README.md

 # Transcriptomic analysis

-This folder contains the code used to analyse transcriptomic data of multiple myeloma (MM) cell types and senosry neurons.
+This folder contains the code used to analyse transcriptomic data of multiple myeloma (MM) cell types and sensory neurons.

 ## Individual datasets